-Conscience International has just returned from Kurdistan, Iraq where the team evaluated conditions and offered assistance to refugees in seven of the 34 migrant camps located in the Kurdish-controlled zone near Erbil and Dahuk.
+Conscience International has just returned from Iraq where the team evaluated conditions and offered assistance to refugees in seven of 34 migrant camps.
 Most refugees who have relocated here were forced to flee their homes in the wake of the capture and occupation of Mosul by ISIS in June, 2014.
 Now they are struggling for survival in make-shift tents, unfinished buildings, and on the city streets where some are begging and others are struggling to find any kind of work.

 This is the second trip to the area in six months undertaken by Conscience International President Dr. James Jennings who, upon his return, announced plans to support development of a mobile clinic to serve several of the camps.
 He was accompanied this time by Conscience International's Middle East Program Director Cliff Gardner, Senior Administrative Manager of Research in the Department of Medicine at the Massachusetts General Hospital, Boston.